Jim Pocius | August 1, 2001

 This strict time limit can also be extended by the claimant's lack of knowledge with regard to the medical condition and its connection to work.
 For instance, the statute in Florida indicates that the statute of limitation begins to run 2 years after the date on which the employee "knew or should have known that the injury or death arose out of work performed."
 Pennsylvania has also adopted, through court cases, this type of interpretation.

 The biggest erosion with regard to a strict enforcement of the statute of limitations has occurred based on the behavior of the employer.
-Most states allow that a statue can be extended if the employer's actions intentionally or unintentionally deceive the claimant or lull the claimant into a false sense of security.
-Kocis v W.C.A.B.
+Most states allow that a statute can be extended if the employer's actions intentionally or unintentionally deceive the claimant or lull the claimant into a false sense of security.
+Kocis v.
+W.C.A.B.
 (Pa Cmwlth 1999).

 It is very difficult to determine what type of behavior by the employer will extend the statute.
 Most cases are decided on the fact of the individual case.
-For example, payment of wages in lieu of compensation where no services were performed did extend the statue.
-Miller v Springfield Township (Pa Super 1964).
+For example, payment of wages in lieu of compensation where no services were performed did extend the statute.
+Miller v.
+Springfield Township (Pa Super 1964).
 An out of state payment of workers compensation benefits for the same injury also extended the statute.
-Martin v W.C.A.B.
+Martin v.
+W.C.A.B.
 (Pa Cmwlth 1990).

 In summary, employers' must be very careful to avoid misleading the claimant in order to prevent that claimant from filing a workers compensation claim.
 If the employer intentionally or unintentionally deceives the claimant or lulls the claimant into a false sense of security, the statute will be extended.